Last Updated on October 9, 2023

-As we walked about, each day I saw several little Volkswagen vans around the city, parked by the curb selling “warme watels.”
+As we walked about daily, I saw several little Volkswagen vans around the city, parked by the curb selling “warme watels.”
 I was tempted but never bought one, even though I was always drawn closer by the aroma of the waffles.

 But this trip wasn’t just about chocolates and street food.
 We also were looking forward to trying a variety of Belgian restaurants.

-Looking for more food to sample in Brussels, one evening we went to Les Brigittines (9Pl. de la Chapelle 5, 1000 Bruxelles), a popular local restaurant.
-The chef produces exceptionally inventive Brussels dishes that he pairs with beer, although you can have wine if you like.
-We stuck with the chef’s suggestions and had three different kinds of beer with the dishes he prepared for us.
+Looking for more food to sample in Brussels, one evening, we went to Les Brigittines (9Pl. de la Chapelle 5, 1000 Bruxelles), a popular local restaurant.
+The chef produces exceptionally inventive Brussels dishes that he pairs with beer, although you can have wine.
+We stuck with the chef’s suggestions and had three different kinds of beer with the meal he prepared.

-His main course, called a Zenne Pot, was accompanied by a very sour-tasting beer that melded well with the food.
-Tasting it by itself, however, we found it to be awful, and the chef told us you couldn’t drink that beer by itself.
+His main course, a Zenne Pot, was accompanied by a sour-tasting beer that melded well with the food.
+Tasting it by itself, however, we found it awful, and the chef told us we couldn’t drink that beer by itself.

 Chez Lyons for Mussels in Brussels

-Another evening we went to the restaurant Chez Lyons on rue des Bouchers, continuing our search for more Brussels food.
-Although once lined with butchers – hence the name – the street is now lined with restaurants, one after another after another.
+Another evening, we went to the restaurant Chez Lyons (Rue des Bouchers 18, 1000 Bruxelles) continuing our search for more Brussels food.
+Although once lined with butchers – hence the name of the street – the street is now lined with restaurants, one after another.

 Mussels in Brussels may be popular, but at Chez Leon they go beyond mere popularity.
 They are the stars of the show.
 As you walk through the front door, the white-tiled kitchen seems chaotic with numerous chefs and wait staff scurrying about.
 Pick a seat near the kitchen, and you’ll see pots of mussels rushed out every few minutes.

 It seemed odd until we found out just how large the place is – there is seating on multiple floors in 9 houses joined together.
 Our waiter told us that they serve approximately 400,000 people a year, and serve a ton of mussels – that’s 2,200+ pounds of the mollusks – every day.